-If a teacher ( persons employed or engaged to carry out teaching work at schools and other institutions in England) , in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police via 101.
+If a teacher (persons employed or engaged to carry out teaching work at schools and other institutions in England), in the course of their work in the profession, discovers that an act of Female Genital Mutilation (FGM) appears to have been carried out on a girl under the age of 18 the teacher must report this to the police.
 This is a mandatory reporting duty.
 See Appendix 1- Keeping Children Safe in Education (DfE 2019): Annex A for further information.

-If the allegations raised are against other children, the school should follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
+If the allegations raised are against other children, the school will follow section 4.4 of the Hertfordshire Safeguarding Children Partnership Procedures Manual - Children Who Abuse Others.
 Please see the school's anti-bullying policy for more details on procedures to minimise the risk of peer on peer abuse.

 The member of staff must record information regarding the concerns on the same day.
-The recording must be a clear, precise and factual account of the observations. (record of concern pro-forma is available on the Hertfordshire Grid for Learning).
+The recording must be a clear, precise, factual account of the observations.
+(Records of concern are made on CPOMS).